Point of Sale

 Full service restaurants try to keep their prime costs at about 60%.
 Above 70% means your costs are too high, and you could quickly find yourself in financial trouble.
-Below 55% means you could be sacrificing on quality or running your staff into the ground.
+A number below 55% means you could be sacrificing quality or running your staff into the ground.

 How to calculate your prime cost

 Prime Cost = CoGS + Total Labor Cost

 Let’s say you have a CoGS of $12,000 and a labor cost of $8,000.